Choices in Workstyles

 Use of the systems

-Flexible work:allows employees to choose when they start and finish work each day, as long as they meet the designated working hours within 3 months.
+Flexible work: allows employees to choose when they start and finish work each day, as long as they meet the designated working hours within one month.

 Supporting each other as a Team